A blue and gold plate with a scoop of mashed potatoes. There is gravy on top.

-Family Favorite Mashed Potato Casserole
+Rich and Creamy Mashed Potato Casserole

 Mashed potato casserole is something my family has been enjoying for as long as I can remember.
 My Grandmother made it for almost every special occasion feast.
 It is super creamy, has a little tang, and a little crunchy texture from the breadcrumb top.

 Mashed potato casserole is super easy to make, and what’s better, you can make it before the day of the big meal.
-All you need to do it sprinkle on the breadcrumbs and brown in the oven.
+All you need to do it sprinkle on the breadcrumbs and heat in the oven.
 One less thing to worry about!

 Mashed potatoes are such a great side dish and, pretty much, universally loved.
 They are perfect for the colder months of the year when you want something warm, and hardy.
-Perfect for thanksgiving and Christmas!
+Perfect for Thanksgiving, Easter, and Christmas!

-What makes mashed potato casserole special?
+How to store mashed potato casserole

 Substitutes